murb/workbook/readme.markdown

 Feature *to implement*, get a single column:

     t[:b]
-	# returns [<Workbook::Cel @value=2>,<Workbook::Cel @value=4>,<Workbook::Cel @value=6>] -->
+	# returns [<Workbook::Cel @value=2>,<Workbook::Cel @value=4>,<Workbook::Cel @value=6>]

+On my wishlist: In the future I hope to return the cell value directly, without the intermediate Workbook::Cel class in between.

+	-->

+## Utilities

-## Sorting & Comparing
+### Sorting

-Sorting leaves the header alone, and doesn't complain about comparing strings with dates with floats.
-We're talking spreadsheet here.
-When classes differ the following (default) order is used: Numbers, Strings, Dates and Times, Booleans and Nils (empty values).
+Sorting leaves the header alone, if it exists, and doesn't complain about comparing strings with dates with floats (Ever found OpenOffice Calc or Excel complainging about its inability to compare integers and strings?
+We're talking spreadsheet here).
+When classes are different the following (default) order is used: Numbers, Strings, Dates and Times, Booleans and Nils (empty values).

 	t.sort